eniac/Beaver/README.md

    * Laiyang (L-Y): `python3 beaver.py -u leoyu -k ~/.ssh/leoyu bot -r 0.1 -st laiyang -o run`
    * Beaver: `python3 beaver.py -u leoyu -k ~/.ssh/leoyu bot -r 0.1 -st beaver -o run`

+6. Run clear phase AND copy the printed switch commands to CloudLab portal: `python3 beaver.py -u leoyu -k ~/.ssh/leoyu bot -r 0 -st poll -o clear`

-Although the precise numbers may differ across runs, the expected observations are:
+Although the precise numbers may differ across runs, the key observations should hold:
 * When bot ratio = 0%, Beaver should only give TN, whereas Polling and Laiyang may give FP.
 * When bot ratio = 5%, Beaver results are correct, that is, only TP or TN, whereas Polling and Laiyang may give FP or FN.
 * Similarly, when bot ratio = 10%, Beaver results are correct, that is, only TP or TN, whereas Polling and Laiyang may give FP or FN.